 subsequently, establish the balance between fun and the hard work of learning to play the piano.
 She follows the Russian tradition of piano schools, as well as using modern teaching approaches.
 She believes that every student is unique and deserves an individual approach to find their own way of playing this beautiful instrument.

-Yoanita comes from Indonesia and she studied classical piano performance at the London College of Music under Professor Jeremy Davis.
+Yoanita comes from Indonesia and she graduated with first class BMus honours Music Performance degree.
+She studies classical piano performance at the London College of Music under Professor Jeremy Davis.
+Yoanita also holds a Licentiate of the London Collage of Music (LLCM), a diploma that demands a fully professional standard of performance and musicianship.
 She has performed in concerts and many different events in the UK, Asia and Europe.
 She won Mona Blackman Classical Piano competition in 2019 and in the same year, she performed in Associazone Mozart Italia Sede di Terni.
 She has also performed with the LCM Camerata orchestra and accompanied many instrumentalists.
 Her repertoire is varied - from Bach, Beethoven, Chopin, Liszt to Rachmaninov and others.

 Yoanita is a young and enthusiastic teacher that derives a sense of joy from teaching others, her piano lessons are well constructed and designed to suit her students' abilities and pace.
 Yoanita has been teaching piano and music theory to all ages and she is dedicated to use her skills and experience to help her students to progress.
 She aims to prepare her students with good foundation in order for them to become great self sufficient musicians with a good repertoire and skill set.